ublue-os/bazzite/system_files/desktop/shared/usr/share/ublue-os/motd/tips/20-bazzite.md

 *Have a large library of ROMs to manage?* ROM Properties Page shell extension is installed by default and makes it much easier, with thumbnails and additional info for all of your files.
 *Need more control over your Flatpaks?* Check out the Warehouse and Flatseal applications to manage them.
-*Want more tips and tricks?* - [View Documentation](https://universal-blue.discourse.group/docs?topic=287) *Desktop users:  Want a to easily customize MangoHud and vkBasalt?* Use the GOverlay application as a graphical user interface to adjust settings.
+*Want more tips and tricks?* - [View Documentation](https://universal-blue.discourse.group/docs?topic=287) *Desktop users:  Want to easily customize MangoHud and vkBasalt?* Use the GOverlay application as a graphical user interface to adjust settings.